This contest has ended. Thanks to all that entered!!

 For a quick guide to know what to stay away from when buying any plastic product, use the recycle code on the bottom of the product.
 There are seven classes of plastics used in packaging.
 Type 7 is the “other” class, and some type 7 plastics, such as polycarbonate (sometimes identified with the letters “PC” near the recycling symbol) and epoxy resins, are made from BPA.

-Type 3 (PVC) can also contain bisphenol A as antioxidant in plasticizers.
+PVC) can also contain bisphenol A as antioxidant in plasticizers.

 Types 1 (PET), 2 (HDPE), 4 (LDPE), 5 (polypropylene), and 6 (polystyrene) do not use bisphenol A during polymerization or package forming and can all be recycled.